Statement

 Bio

 I was born and raised in St. Catharines, Ontario and received my BFA from Mount Allison University in Sackville, New Brunswick in 2008.
-In 2009 I received a postgrad certificate in New Media Design from Sheridan College in Oakville, Ontario.
-The combination of traditional and digital creative techniques led to the unique work that I began producing in 2010.
+In 2010 I relocated to Vancouver, BC to establish my studio practice in a fresh new environment.

-After graduation, I spent eight years documenting the rapidly evolving alleyways and industrial spaces of Vancouver’s Downtown Eastside.
+In Vancouver, I spent eight years documenting the rapidly evolving alleyways and industrial spaces of the Downtown Eastside.
 A wealth of crumbling brick, wiry cables and overwhelming clutter, these environments fuelled a generous series of urban landscape paintings.

-In 2018 I returned to my hometown of St. Catharines, where I continue to develop new work and exhibitions based on urban metamorphosis in-and-around the Niagara Region including St. Catharines, Hamilton and Toronto.
+In 2018 I returned to my hometown of St. Catharines, where I continue to develop new work and exhibitions based on urban metamorphosis in-and-around the Niagara Region including St. Catharines, Toronto, Hamilton and Montreal.